142nd Field Artillery Regiment: Deployed to France

 It took twelve months for the 39th Division organization to reach France, where it remained for three months.
-The 142nd Field Artillery Regiment sailed for France 31 August 1918 and arrived 7 September.
+The 142nd Field Artillery Regiment sailed for France on 31 August 1918 and arrived 7 September.
 After arrival in France, the 142nd drew equipment and began training on the tractor-drawn 155 mm howitzer.
 The 142nd was certified for combat 8 November 1918, and the Armistice was signed on the 11th, preventing the 142nd from participating in combat.

-In March 1919 the 1st Battalion, 142nd Artillery, 39th Division was acting as a school battalion for the entire artillery forces of the American Expeditionary Forces with their headquarters at Valdahon, France.
+In March 1919, the 1st Battalion, 142nd Artillery, 39th Division was acting as a school battalion for the entire artillery forces of the American Expeditionary Forces with their headquarters at Valdahon, France.

 Demobilization

 The 142nd stayed in France to conduct tests and exercises to develop techniques for motorized artillery battalions and won a commendation for efficient performance.
 In May 1919 word reached Little Rock that the 142nd Field Artillery (old 2nd Arkansas) was doing convoy duty with the Army of Occupation and a segment was still firing for the Artillery School at Camp Valdahon.
 It was not until early June when the 142nd Field Artillery left France on the transport Amphion to arrive 15 June 1919 at Newport News, Virginia.
 On the train trip to Little Rock, the 142nd Field Artillery was asked to march in a parade in Atlanta.
 This they were proud to do.
 On 21 June 1919, the group arrived at Camp Pike.
 On the following day the 142nd Field Artillery was featured in a big parade in Little Rock and then treated to a big show and picnic in the park.